 Talk about a well rounded vacation.
 From elephants, temples, mountains, tea, and waterfalls to beaches, surfing, tuk tuk rides, and tree swings...
 Sri Lanka had it all!
-Arriving at the airport, you will have tons of locals trying to sell you on their services, (even at the airport) taxi's will be one.
+Arriving at the airport, you will have tons of locals trying to sell you on their services, taxi's being one of them.
 You're better off using an app called #PickMe.
 It is the Sri Lankan version of Uber.
-We got a nice car, luckily with an English speaking, who ended up driving me around Sri Lanka all 5 days.
+Luckily we got an awesome English speaking guy who ended up driving my friend and I around Sri Lanka all 5 days.
+This also helped us feel safe and sure that we would have a ride, despite being in more remote locations some days.

 My first stop was at Hotel Elephant Park in #Pinnawala.
 With an orphanage nearby, the elphants roam around the river and bathe every afternoon around 5.
 Here's a video of some of the #elephants playing right in front of my hotel.

-Pinnawala is fairly small so the next day I was already off to my next adventure in #Kandy.
+#Pinnawala is fairly small so the next day I was already off to my next adventure in #Kandy.
 The first stop was at Temple of the Tooth.
 Being a #buddhist temple you must dress modestly covering your knees and shoulders.
-Locals also don't really like all the tourists who get in their way taking photos.
-Try to mimmic their behavior to avoid getting pushed around-- think New York and walk with a purpose.
-I also bought some flowers right outside the temple to give as offerings inside.
+Locals don't love all the tourists getting in the way of their prayers to take photos so, be mindful when doing so.
+I also learned that it is disrespectful to give the Buddha your back so people walk away backwards.
+Its not an obligation but shows respect.
+There are also vendors outside selling flowers, these are given as offerings by all visitors.

 After my morning of prayer I made a quick stop at the #Damro Tea factory.
 Sri Lanka is well known for their #tea so stopping at one of these should definitely be on your itinerary.
 Afterwards, its was time to head to #Ella where I was going to be up early for a fun hike the next day.
 This was the first part where we came across more American tourists.
 With countless restaurants and bars I finally felt like I was going to have some American inspired cuisine.
 Don't get me wrong, I love indulging in different cultures, but the spicy Sri Lankan food was really starting to upset my stomach.